guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-luks2-encryption/index.en.md

 `--type luks2`: use LUKS2 as the encryption method.

 `--cipher aes-xts-plain64`: specifies the encryption cipher to be used. `AES-XTS` is a strong and secure encryption algorithm.

-`--hash sha512`: specifies the hash algorithm to be used for key derivation.
-SHA-512 is a fast and secure hash algorithm which works very well with x64 CPUs.

 `--pbkdf pbkdf2`: due to GRUB still not fully support LUKS2 `Argon2i`, we will use `pbkdf2`.